Zuna0hu/100_day_python/Day32/Day32.md

       connection.sendmail("your_email@gmail.com", "recipient_email@yahoo.com", "Subject: Test\n\nHello!")
 ```
 ## Use Configuration Files
-Sometimes like in this repo, we need to input our email and password to automate the process of code.
-It is not recommended to explicitly include your email and password in the code file, but you can use a configuration file and exclude the file from Git so that only you can have access to it.
+In some cases, as here in this repository, we have to give an automated process our email and password.
+One should never include these directly in the code.
+Instead, set them in a configuration file and exclude that configuration file from version control, for example with.gitignore, so only you can read it.
 ---
 ### Implementation Steps
 1. **Create a `config.json` File**: